School leavers with NCEA Level 2 or above

-Figure 3: Percentage of school leavers with at least an NCEA Level 2 qualification or above, by gender (2013)
+Figure 3: Percentage of school leavers with at least an NCEA Level 2 qualification or equivalent,

 A clear positive correlation can be seen between the socio-economic mix of the school the student attended and the percentage of school leavers attaining at least an NCEA Level 2 or equivalent qualification.
 Schools in the lowest deciles (deciles 1 and 2) draw their students from communities with the highest degree of socio-economic disadvantage.

 There is, however, a great deal of variation amongst schools within each decile, with some schools in the lowest deciles with a greater proportion of students achieving a level 2 qualification or above than some schools in the highest deciles.